We Will Rave: At Eurovision

 The Eurovision Song Contest 2024 took place at the Malmö Arena in Malmö, Sweden, and consisted of two semi-finals held on the respective dates of 7 and 9 May and the final on 11 May 2024.
 During the allocation draw on 30 January 2024, Austria was drawn to compete in the second semi-final, performing in the first half of the show.
 She was later drawn to perform sixth in the semi-final, ahead of the Czech Republic's Aiko and behind Denmark's Saba.

-Kreissl performing "We Will Rave" at a dress rehearsal before the second semi-final of Eurovision 2024.
+Kreissl performing "We Will Rave" at a dress rehearsal (with already changed costume) before the second semi-final of Eurovision 2024.

 For its Eurovision performance, Dan Shipton was appointed as the creative director.
 Before the contest, Kreissl claimed that the performance's staging would implement a toned down version of the "sexy" aesthetic featured in the music video.
-The performance features Kreissl in a Marina Hoermanseder-designed black mesh bodysuit adorned with around 150,000 crystals provided by Swarovski.
-She is also accompanied by four backing dancers wearing black cargo pants, along with a large inverted pyramid prop that shoots lasers in multiple colours.
-"We Will Rave" was able to secure a position in the grand final, finishing ninth with 46 points.
+The performance was intended to feature Kreissl in a Marina Hoermanseder-designed black mesh bodysuit adorned with around 150,000 crystals provided by Swarovski.

+However, the costume was changed before the contest into another by a different designer, but still combined with a coat by Hoermanseder.
+This got criticized by Hoermanseder after the contest.